stargate-bukkit/Stargate-Bukkit/README.md

 - You can specify (and create) your own network on the third line of the sign when making a new gate.
 - Gates on one network will not see gates on the second network, and vice versa.
 - Gates on different worlds, but in the same network, will see each other.
-- Notwithstanding the above, the network for bUngee gates will always be name of its destination /server
+- Notwithstanding the above, the network for BungeeCord gates will always be the name of its destination /server

 #### Fixed gates:

 - Fixed gates go to only one set destination.
 - Fixed gates can be linked to other fixed gates, or normal gates.
-A normal gate cannot open a portal to a fixed gate however.
+A normal gate cannot open a portal to a fixed gate, however.
 - To create a fixed gate, specify a destination on the second line of the stargate sign.
 - Set the 4th line of the stargate sign to `A` to enable an always-open fixed gate.